ezhukovskaya/c-sharp-qa-automation-mentoring-program/MentoringProject.Tasks/Selenium/Module5_BrowserActions_The_Internet/Hometask.md

 1. Navigate to the website.
 2. Click on the "Large & Deep DOM" link.
-3. Scroll down until 'Powered by Elemental Selenium' is not clickable.
+3. Scroll down until 'Powered by Elemental Selenium' is clickable.
 4. Maximize the browser window.
 5. Scroll right to the end of the table.
 6. Get the latest value of the table (must be equal 50.50)